We’d love to have your support. We’ve provided more information on all the ways you can do this below.

 - Funding for extra coaching, extra-curricular activities and events throughout the year

-There are 380 children attending Nirvana school at the moment of which 140 kids are in Nursery School, 180 in Primary School and 60 in High School.
+There are over 500 children attending Nirvana school at the moment including in the Nursery School, Primary School and High School.

 Support our students